Rian Hughes

 Rian Hughes is a British graphic designer, illustrator, type designer, comics artist and novelist.

-Overviews
+Overview

 Hughes has written and drawn comics for 2000 AD, Vertigo CMYK and Batman: Black and White, and designed for DC Comics and Marvel.
 His designs and illustrations are published widely across the UK and US publishing, music, and advertising industries.
 His recent novels are XX and The Black Locomotive.

 Biography

 Early career

 Hughes graduated from London College of Printing and was employed at various advertising agencies where he worked for ID magazine, Smash Hits and Condé Nast.
 At the same time he was drawing his own comics, and got involved with the British small press comics scene of the time.

 Comics involvement

 Hughes' first graphic novel was The Science Service for Belgian publisher Magic Strip.
-This was followed by "Dare" for Fleetway’s Revolver', an “iconoclastic revamp of the ’50s comic hero Dan Dare” written by Grant Morrison.
+This was followed by "Dare" for Fleetway’s Revolver, an “iconoclastic revamp of the ’50s comic hero Dan Dare” written by Grant Morrison.
 His strips from the "Galaxy’s Greatest" have been collected in Yesterday’s Tomorrows ("Dare", "Really and Truly" plus others) and Tales from Beyond Science, written by Mark Millar, John Smith and Alan McKenzie.
 More recently he wrote and drew a Batman: Black and White tale for DC Comics, contributed to Vertigo: Magenta, and was reunited with Morrison for two stories in Heavy Metal.
 As part of Morrison's The Multiversity, he designed the definitive Map of the Multiverse, DC Comics' overview of all their alternate realities.